vesoft-inc/nebula-console/README.md

     To build Nebula Graph Console, make sure that you have installed [Go](https://golang.org/doc/install).

+    > NOTE: Go version provided with apt on ubuntu is usually "outdated".

     Run the following command to examine if Go is installed on your machine.

     ```bash
     $ go version
     ```

+    The version should be newer than 1.16.2.

     Use Git to clone the source code of Nebula Graph Console to your host.